cherbst/smw-import/readme.txt

 == Installation ==

-1. Upload all files to the `/wp-content/plugins/` directory
+1. Upload `smw-import` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Add data sources in the admin page
+1. Edit and adjust the mapping in the `smwimport-mapping.php` file